 This fancy-looking building was once used for the first Youth Congress (Kongres Pemuda) in 1926.
 On August 29, 1945, the first President of Indonesia, Ir.
 Soekarno, inaugurated the Central Indonesian National Committee or the First Parliament (KNIP).
 KNIP several times held meetings in this building.

 As an arts venue, the Jakarta Arts House has good and sufficient facilities, including performance space measuring 24 x 17.5 meters with an audience capacity of about 475 people, a stage measuring 10.75 x 14 x 17 meters, lighting equipment, CCTV cameras in every room, a TV monitor, a foyer measuring 5.80 x 24 meters, as well as outdoor facilities such as an electric billboard for publication purposes.

-From Tanah Abang: Go to Platform 3 or 5 and take the Yellow Line heading to Depok/Bogor and stop at Manggarai Station.
-Once you are there, go to Platform 3 or 5 and take the Red Line or Blue Line heading to Jakarta Kota and stop at Juanda Station.
-From there, walk for 9 minutes to the east.
+From Tanah Abang go to platform 3 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai.
+Go to platform 3/5 and take Red Line or Blue Line heading to Jakarta Kota and stop at Juanda.
+Take a 9-minute walk to the eastern direction.

-From Sudirman: Go to Platform 2 and take the Yellow Line heading to Depok/Bogor and stop at Manggarai Station.
-From there, go to Platform 3 or 5, and take the Red Line or Blue Line heading to Jakarta Kota, and stop at Juanda Station.
+From Sudirman go to platform 2 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai.
+Go to platform 3/5 and take Red Line or Blue Line heading to Jakarta Kota and stop at Juanda.
 Take a 9-minute walk to the eastern direction.